jacobusmmsmit/network-cartels/README.md

 Pkg.instantiate()
 ```

 Now the code from the `src/` folder can be run.
-Files beginning with `plot` produce plots included in the paper.
+Relevant files to reproduce results in paper:
+* `scripts/plot_avocado.jl` - Creates Fig. 1
+* `scripts/paper_results.jl` - Creates Fig. 2, Table.
+1